Six Senses Bhutan

 Six Senses Uluwatu, Bali

 Six Senses Laamu

 Six Senses promotes and supports sustainable environments and communities and is recognized as having established the initial benchmarks for the hospitality industry.
 Since then, and across all our resorts, our mission is to prove that it is possible to enhance our guests' experience by showing respect to nature.

-of greywater recycled and used for irrigation in 2019
+of greywater recycled and used for recycling in 2021

 waste recycled and diverted from landfill

 Improving the ecological and carbon footprint of our operations through the responsible actions and efforts of all, including hosts and guests.

 Our organic garden supplies us with fresh vegetables all year round.
 Some of the seasonal vegetables you eat at the restaurant are freshly picked from the organic garden.
 We will regularly organize ‘Happy Farm’ activities to take children with family to understand the planting and growth process of local vegetables.